Close Menu

 Harassment

-Workplace harassment, whether sexual or otherwise, creates a hostile environment and can lead to serious legal issues.
+Workplace harassment, whether sexual or otherwise, creates a hostile environment and can lead to serious legal issues as legal representation might be necessary in workplace harassment claims.
 Employers must address and prevent harassment to avoid disputes.

 Unfair Treatment